-Section A: bars (measures) 1-18 - main theme appears Section B: bars (measures) 18 [last quaver]-61 - Section A': bars (measures) 61-76 - main theme reappears Section A - b.
-1-18 Section A starts with a four-bar introduction in the piano part and then the main theme (Verse and chorus from the song "Foni Tillirkotissa" ) appears in the cello part.
+Section A: bars (measures) 1-18 - main theme appears Section B: bars (measures) 18 [last quaver]-61 Section A': bars (measures) 61-76 - main theme reappears Section A - b.
+1-18 Section A starts with a four-bar introduction in the piano part and then the main theme (Verse and chorus from the song "Foni Tillirkotissa") appears in the cello part.
 The opening ascending interval of a 5th, the characteristic rhythmic patterns, the repeated notes and the melismatic character of the melody are typical of Cypriot folk music.
 Listen to an interpretation of the Cypriot song Foni Tillirkotissa: https://youtu.be/enpnd76ChnU?feature=shared

-"Fones" (voices, plural of the word "Foni") refer to different melodies that are characteristic in different areas of Cyprus.
+1 "Fones" (voices, plural of the word "Foni") refer to different melodies that are characteristic in different areas of Cyprus.
 "Tillirkotissa" refers to a woman who comes from Tillirea, an area in the northwest Cyprus.
 The piano accompanies the melody.
 The harmony of the piano part is very different to that of the original song which has only primary chords, I, IV and V chords.
+Michaelides uses an alternative modal harmonic pattern, its progression being:

-It is worth noticing that in several instances Solon Michaelides uses chords that consist only of the root and the fifth of the chord, without thus being able to be identified as major or minor (please see the piano part in bars 18, 22 and 27 below where the 3rd of the A and D chords is omitted).
+It is worth noticing that in several instances throughout the movement Solon Michaelides uses chords that consist only of the root and the fifth of the chord, without thus being able to be identified as major or minor (please see bars 18, 22, 27, 29, 32 & 33 in the excerpt that follows in the next page).
 This is in fact a reference to the way of playing chords on the Cypriot lute (laouto) which is one of the characteristic musical instruments of Cyprus.
 Section B - b.
-18 [last quaver]-61 In section B, Michaelides uses segments of the main theme in different variations.
+18 [last quaver]-61 In section B, Michaelides chooses to remain at first in the home key and uses segments of the main theme in different variations.

 For example, in bars 18-22, the piano plays a segment of the main theme in staccatos by alternating the right and left hand while the cello plays a variation of the opening motif.
 This variation is repeated in bars 22-27.